 1966 Corvette Coupe

 After we moved to Aurora, Colorado, Guy bought a 1966 silver green Corvette with black interior from a private individual in North Glen for $2100 in 1972.
 We even drove it to Indiana from Colorado to do some family history researching.
 It overheated as we traveled through Kansas, so had to take it easy.
 Once when driving it back to Iowa, the clutch went out near Aurora, Nebraska.
 We had to stay two nights so they could order a part of it.
 We were thankful that they changed the movie in town so we could kill time that way.

-When I became pregnant in 1974, we decided we needed a “family car,” so Guy sold it for $2500.
-For decades afterwards, he wished it still owned that car.
+When I started needing maternity clothes in 1974, we decided we needed a “family car,” so Guy sold it for $2500.
+For decades afterwards, he wished he still owned that Corvette.

 1972 Ford Half-Ton

 The “family car” Guy bought was this used green pickup with a stick shift–bought for $2495 in 1974, still in Colorado.
 We did take one trip in it–to New Mexico–and decided that camping with a toddler wasn’t that much fun.
 We moved back to Iowa with it and the VW Bug.
 Dad bought it in 1977 for $1800.
 Even though he’d farmed for years, this was his first pickup.

 1977 Ford Granada